On Biased Compression for Distributed Learning: Introduction

 Motivated by the need for more efficient training methods in traditional distributed and emerging federated environments, we consider optimization problems of the form

 where $x\in \R^d$ collects the parameters of a statistical model to be trained, $n$ is the number of workers/devices, and $f_i(x)$ is the loss incurred by model $x$ on data stored on worker $i$.
 The loss function $f_i:\R^d\to \R$ often has the form with $\cP_i$ being the distribution of training data owned by worker $i$.
-In federated learning, these distributions can be very different.
+In federated learning applications, these local distributions can be very different and we do not impose any similarity assumption for them.